coolandcodes/CodeSplinta/.third-party-script/README.md

 `X-XSS-Protection` header is not supported in Firefox and has cross-browser issues too with Chrome/Safari/Edge/Internet Explorer older versions of Firefox do support the `reflected-xss` but it was deprected when CSP level-3 was released.

+The `Trusted Types` [draft specification](https://github.com/WICG/trusted-types/blob/master/README.md) made popular by Googles' ideas on **Trusted HTML** and **Trusted URLs** and **Trusted Scripts** (experimental APIs) to help protect security chokepoints (injection sinks) in the DOM (or other DOM related APIs) from being easily explioted using XSS techniques using these _value objects_.
+This project draws inspiration from this spec document to provide protection polyfills to all major DOM APIs.
+We hope to provide several complimentary code interface contexts fot `Trusted Types` in the codebase for CodeSplinta.

 ## Perks

 - Consistently report **Content Security Policy** (CSP) violations